EcliptixLang/Extension/README.md

-# skyscript README
+# Ecliptix

-SkyScript-VSCode is a extension for syntax highlighting
+This is a VSCode extension that adds language support for Ecliptix!